billwear/maas-rad/originals/maas-image-builder-deb-2-7-ui-2857.md

     $ sudo apt-get install maas-image-builder

 All done?
 Great!
-Now you can build and customize images for MAAS machines, as shown in the sections below.
+Now you can build and customise images for MAAS machines, as shown in the sections below.

 <a name="bci"><h3>Create custom CentOS images</h3></a>